markymawk/BrawlCratePlugins/README.md

 **Usage:** Right-click a TEX0 node inside a stage .pac file

 Lists all models, materials, objects, and PAT animations using the selected texture.

+## Locate SCN0 LightSet/Fog Usage
+**Usage:** Right-click a LightSet or Fog node

+Lists all materials to which the selected LightSet or Fog is assigned